Shannon Flynn

+In 2022, Flynn stopped acting and moved to Melbourne, Victoria, Australia.

+Career

 Flynn's acting career began in 2008 with some small roles in theatre productions.
-In 2009, she joined the cast of the BBC One drama Waterloo Road as Emily James alongside Jenna-Louise Coleman.
+In 2009, she joined the cast of the BBC One drama Waterloo Road as Emily James alongside Jenna Coleman.

 In 2012, she was cast in the CBBC children's television programme Dani's Castle alongside Dani Harmer.
 The show began airing in 2013 and a second series began airing in 2014.
 The show was renewed for a third series which was filmed in 2014 and began airing on 7 July 2015.

 In 2012, she made her first appearance on the CBBC children's entertainment show Friday Download as a guest presenter, and in 2013 she joined the main presenting team.
 In 2014, she was cast in the Friday Download movie Up All Night.
 Filming began on 6 September 2014.
 Up All Night will be released on 22 May 2015.

 On 14 April 2015, Flynn announced that she would not be returning for the ninth series of Friday Download.

 On 4 March 2016, Flynn began playing Lauren, the bully of Bethany Platt (Lucy Fallon) in the long-running ITV soap opera, Coronation Street.
 Her final appearance as Lauren was broadcast on 30 September 2016.